 I'm not kidding, only I would be able to replicate this situation in real life on account of my awkwardness.
 But if my future plays out like this and involves a man like Simon Pegg, I say bring it on.

 are obviously common, and even more so when you're joined to one another through marriage.
 This film is proof that your "happy ending" might not always be what you expect, and that's OK.
+Watch on Amazon

 Complications, arguments, and reconciliations ensue in the usual British manner, wrapped up in an addictive wit perfectly delivered by the film's cast.